Left: Jessica Burrows, soloist of Hong Kong Ballet

 She obtained double master degree, which included East and West Medicine.

-In 2003 and 2007, She obtained the Bachelor of Science (Honours) in Physiotherapy and the Master of Science in Manipulative Physiotherapy at the Hong Kong Polytechnic University.
-She then obtained the Master of Chinese Medicine in Acupuncture and Moxibustion at University of Hong Kong in 2017.
+In 2003 and 2007, She obtained the Bachelor of Science (Honours) in Physiotherapy and the Master of Science in Manipulative Physiotherapy at The Hong Kong Polytechnic University.
+She then obtained the Master of Chinese Medicine in Acupuncture and Moxibustion at The University of Hong Kong in 2017.

 In November, 2010, she founded Perfect Pointe Physiotherapy with her partner in order to help patients with a holistic treatment approach, which included East meet West treatment, Clinical Pilates exercise therapy and Sports Therapy.

 Jenny was involved in various world-class sports and dance events in Hong Kong.
-She worked as an on-site physiotherapist for Hong Kong Rugby Seven 2006 -2008, Watson’s Water Champion Challenge 2006-2007, JP Group Tennis Open 2008 and Hong Kong Art Festival 2013 and 2014,etc. She is actively involved in backstage physiotherapy work in different International Dance Event and Festival in Hong Kong.
+She worked as an on-site physiotherapist for Hong Kong Rugby Seven 2006 -2008, Watson’s Water Champion Challenge 2006-2007, JP Group Tennis Open 2008 and Hong Kong Art Festival 2013 and 2014, etc. She is actively involved in backstage physiotherapy work in different International Dance Events and Art Festivals in Hong Kong.

-She started writing Dance Anatomy article for Hong Kong Dance Magazine in 2020
+She wrote Dance Anatomy articles for Hong Kong Dance Magazine in 2020

 to educate dancers to prevent injury and enhance performance.